naga-satish/interview-preparation/ETL-ELT.md

    - Schema-on-read flexibility is beneficial
    - Working with large data volumes where target system can parallelize transformations

-4. **What are the advantages and disadvantages of ETL versus ELT?**
+### 4. What are the advantages and disadvantages of ETL versus ELT?

    **ETL Advantages:**
    - Better for data privacy (transform sensitive data before loading)